lazy-media/public/Installation-Instructions/Authentik/Readme.md

 ## Conclusion

-If everything went according to plan, the Authentik container will create folders under the `docker/authentik` directory for `certs`, `custom-templates`, `database`, `geoip`, `media` and `redis` and persist data into these folders.
-This should also enable https connections to Authentik and allow the use of a custom Cloudflare Origin Certificate using Cloudflare's Stict SSL mode with other Cloudflare security measures enabled.
+If everything went according to plan, the Authentik container will persist all data for Authentik under the `docker/authentik` directory for `certs`, `custom-templates`, `database`, `geoip`, `media` and `redis`.
+This will make it much easier to upgrade Authentik in the future.
+This should also enable HTTPS connections to Authentik and allow the use of a custom Cloudflare Origin Certificate using Cloudflare's Stict SSL mode with other Cloudflare security measures enabled.

 ## Updating

-Edit the `.env` file and update the `AUTHENTIK_TAG` to the latest version and then run `docker-compose down && docker-compose up -d` again.
+Edit the `.env` file and update the `AUTHENTIK_TAG` to the latest version and then run `docker-compose down && docker-compose pull && docker-compose up -d` or just `docker-compose down && docker-compose up -d`.

 ---